Tatev is one Armenia’s most famous landmarks. It’s also one of the hardest sights to reach in the entire Caucasus region.

 Visiting the Tatev Monastery

-The main attraction at Tatev is the monastery.
+The main attraction in Tatev Armenia is the monastery.
 Dating back to the ninth century, the cliff-side monastery complex features three churches and a variety of other buildings necessary for the monks to sustain their lifestyle.

 Admission to the monastery complex is free, but they are very strict about enforcing the rules.
 Most importantly: